Read the story on the Oxfordshire County Council website or below:

 Motorists can start using a new electric vehicle (EV) charging hub in the heart of Bicester when it opens on Thursday 27 May at Cherwell District Council’s Cattle Market car park.

 The £5.2 million Park and Charge Oxfordshire programme is among the first of its kind in the UK and is being delivered by a consortium of local partners including Oxfordshire County Council and Cherwell District Council.
-The Bicester site is the first of 24 council-owned car parks to have an EV charging hub installed this year under the scheme.
+The Bicester site is the first of up to 22 council-owned car parks to have an EV charging hub installed this year under the scheme.

 Llewelyn Morgan, Head of Innovation at Oxfordshire County Council’s iHub, said: “Interest in electric vehicle ownership is increasing in the county, but one factor holding people back is the inability to easily charge them outside their home, with about 35 per cent of residents having no access to off-street parking.
 Park and Charge Oxfordshire offers an alternative solution by allowing residents to park for free overnight in council-owned car parks, while giving access to top of the range electric charging points.